MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/manually-configure-a-physical-port-binding-to-the-oracle-database-adapter.md

 ---
 description: "Learn more about: Manually configure a physical port binding to the Oracle Database Adapter"
-title: "Manually configure a physical port binding to the Oracle Database Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Manually configure a physical port binding to the Oracle Database Adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "messages, sending to an Oracle database"
-  - "messages, receiving from an Oracle database"
-  - "physical port binding, manually configuring" ms.assetid: 6b118236-e9eb-494e-96b2-969c7064943d
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Manually configure a physical port binding to the Oracle Database Adapter
 This section provides information about configuring the [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)] as a WCF-Custom binding or WCF-OracleDB binding by using the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.
 After deploying the adapter, you will be able to send and receive messages from the Oracle database by using the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.
 The steps for deploying the adapter vary depending on: